guydotan/nfl-dfs-optimizer/README.md

 The optimizer was built using R's linear optimization package called `lpSolve`.
 Basically it takes the tenants of the combinatorial optimization problem in mathematics called the [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem).

 I used the following [Optimizer on GitHub](https://github.com/sdeep27/linear-optimization-fantasy-football) to solve the lineup optimization.
-The function inputs a dataset, a maxmimum salary constraint, and an optimization value (fantasy points).
+The function takes in the following inputs: a dataset, a maxmimum salary constraint, and an optimization value (fantasy points).
+It then outputs the optimal 9-position lineup as the corresponding salaries and fantasy points.

 ## Results